 However, Paul never urges Christians to seek suffering, as if there were virtue in pain.
 When life is comfortable, take a share of someone else’s burden as brothers and sisters in Christ.
-He calls us to live as citizens of heaven, conducting yourselves in a manner worthy of the Good News of Christ (1:27).
+He calls us to live as citizens of heaven, conducting ourselves in a manner worthy of the Good News of Christ (1:27).
 When we struggle together, we should view it as a privilege, as hard as that may seem.

 Chapter 2 is about finding joy in serving and having the attitude of Christ.
 Paul encourages us to do nothing out of self-ambition or vain conceit but in humility; considering none better than yourself.
 We are to seek the interests of others (2:3-4) to become more like Christ.

 Jesus was humble and willing to give up His rights in order to obey God and serve others.
 Jesus voluntarily assumed a human body and human nature without giving up His deity (godliness).
 Yet, Jesus was free from sin, which we as humans can never achieve here on earth.